 Outside of the office, Jason has acquired experience with field testing and data acquisition methods, including the use of MSI’s 52 channel B&K Pulse system, accelerometers, strain gauges, microphones, and optical probes.
 Jason has also gained experience using LabVIEW software for data acquisition as well as writing some custom code.

-Erik is an Engineering Specialist with a degree in applied sciences and a concentration in photo and video imaging.
+Erik is a Senior Technical Specialist with a degree in applied sciences and a concentration in photo and video imaging.
 He is responsible for running high speed cameras for use with the VibVue™ vibration analysis system, using video to diagnose vibration issues.
 He also has a vast knowledge of automotive and machine fabrication with over 20 years experience as a technician.

 Mr. Fletcher has an excellent professional background in photography, as well as experience in off-road vehicle construction, operation, and design improvements.
 Brian is responsible for operating MSI’s 20,000 frame/second Redlake (Kodak) high speed camera and software.
 Brian applies this ultra-high speed photography, for example, to document non-lethal munition impacts to determine energy-dispersal effectiveness and reliability, and to study centrifugal pump impeller flow streamlines and cavitation bubble formation and collapse.